mozilla/remo/docs/installation-virtualenv.rst

 #.
 Update product_details package.

    Package `product_details` provides information about countries.
-We use it in country selection lists.
+We use it in country or region selection lists.
 The information get pulled form mozilla's SVN, so we need to fetch it at least once.
 To update run::

      (venv)$ ./manage.py update_product_details